-Take action now to ensure that your firm is fully prepared for SAS 145.
+Take action now to ensure that your firm is fully prepared to manage the impact of SAS 145.
 To learn more, view our webinar offering early guidance on SAS No. 145.

 This is the final post in a four-blog series about SAS 145 and its impact on tax and accounting professionals.
 Check out the first three posts below: